TacticalLaptopBag/resistance/README.md

 4. resistance-airwatch, monitoring Overwatch and ensuring it doesn't go down will be a great protective barrier
 5. resistance-cmacm, having a clean way to interface with all of this mess will land the project in beta
 6. resistance-citadel, having a user-friendly way to interface with all of this will be even better, but isn't really all that necessary.
 This will likely just end up being a wrapper around CMACM.

+## Divisions

+- [resistance-airwatch](https://github.com/TacticalLaptopBag/resistance-airwatch): Service to ensure Overwatch stays alive.
+- [resistance-civil-protection](https://github.com/TacticalLaptopBag/resistance-civil-protection): Binary to help manage sending emails to Squadmates.
+- [resistance-scanner](https://github.com/TacticalLaptopBag/resistance-scanner): Web browser extension to monitor activity and report to Overwatch.
+- [resistance-overwatch](https://github.com/TacticalLaptopBag/resistance-overwatch): Service to monitor web browsers and receive information from Scanners.
+- [resistance-cmacm](https://github.com/TacticalLaptopBag/resistance-cmacm): Combine Mainframe Access Command Module, a CLI interface to seamlessly interact with each of these systems.
+Something that may also come: [resistance-citadel](https://github.com/TacticalLaptopBag/resistance-citadel), which would be the GUI frontend.

+Yes, the names are Half-life 2 references.
+They might not really make a lot of sense (Resistance is made up of Combine things?), but they just sound cool.

+Currently, Divisions don't show up in this repo.
+Once I have more time to futz around with submodules, they will be here.

 ## Why Resistance?
 If you're on Windows or macOS, there are lots of tools to help fight porn addictions.